lovaicv/etiqa-demo/README.md

 3. ✅ When user fills up and saved, app navigate back to the page 1 listing.
 4. ✅ When user taps an item, navigate to page 2 with its detail.
 5. ✅ User can save the changes, see the changes on page 1 listing.
+6. Added sorting and swipe to delete in the landing page

 Deployed to both GitHub and Heroku
 1. Github https://lovaicv.github.io/